reelyactive/barnowl-hci/README.md

 Assigning Privileges
 --------------------

+If required, assign the necessary privileges for Node.js to initiate a HCI scan on the given OS with the command:

+    npm run privileges

-To start a scan _without_ root privileges, it is necessary to grant __cap_net_raw__ privileges.
-For instance, to grant privileges to Node.js so that _any_ Linux user may start a scan, run the following:
+On Linux systems (such as the Raspberry Pi) this will run the following command to grant __cap_net_raw__ privileges so that _any_ Linux user may start a scan.

     sudo setcap cap_net_raw+eip $(eval readlink -f `which node`)